-In addition to this, a Postdoctoral Research Fellow (PDRF) who undertakes research for the benefit of an individual or corporation will not normally be granted tax exemption on the fellowship.
-Application for tax-exemption processes are described under Administration below.
+A PDRF who undertakes research for the benefit of an individual or corporation will not normally be granted tax exemption.
+Application for tax-exemption processes are described under the administration section below.

 Conditions of Award and advertising

-A short orientation will be given to each new (PDRF), as well as an information package containing information, contact numbers, maps and copies of the various UCT policies and the PDRF Grievance Procedure.
+A short orientation will be given to each new PDRF, as well as an information package containing contact numbers, maps, copies of various UCT policies and the PDRF grievance procedure.

-Each PDRF will be required to enter into a Memorandum of Agreement with the university.
+Each PDRF is required to enter into a memorandum of agreement with the university.
 This is a contractual agreement between the university and the PDRF and is legally binding.
-Similarly, the PDRF and the Principal Investigator will enter into a bilateral agreement called the Memorandum of Understanding.
+Similarly, the PDRF and the principal investigator will enter into a bilateral agreement called the memorandum of understanding.
 The latter records the expectations of both parties, work plans, work in progress and work completed.
-Payment of fellowships will only be made once the above Memorandums have been signed and copies submitted to the PGFO.
+Payment of fellowships will only be made once the above memorandums have been signed and copies submitted to the PGFO.

-Payment of fellowships is made by the PGFO, and may take the form of two to four payments to the PDRF's fee account, which will be transferred to the individual's banking account at a later stage.
-Whilst the PDRF is waiting for the transfer of funds to his/her banking account, limited cash advances can be drawn via the PDRF Office.
-After the first instalment has been paid, the PDRF Office will make a request for tax exemption on behalf of the PDRF.
+Payment is made by the PGFO, and may take the form of 2 to 4 payments to the PDRF's fee account, which can be transferred to the individual's banking account at a later stage.
+Whilst the PDRF is waiting for the transfer of funds to his/her banking account, limited cash advances can be drawn via the PGFO.
+After the first instalment has been paid, the PGFO will make a request for tax exemption on behalf of the PDRF.
 The balance of the fellowship will be paid in subsequent instalments once tax exemption has been received.

-PDRFs, once registered with the university, are eligible to utilise the following university facilities:
+PDRFs, once registered with the university, are eligible to use the following facilities:

-Individuals who are interested in pursuing postdoctoral research at UCT can contact the Faculty Office or academic department responsible for their area of research-interest.
-UCT's seven Faculties are listed below:
+Individuals who are interested in pursuing postdoctoral research at UCT can contact the faculty office or academic department responsible for their area of research.
+UCT's 7 faculties are listed below: